-The net proceeds from our sale of shares of our common stock and warrants in this offering will be approximately \$6.8 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares and warrants in full, our net proceeds from this offering will be approximately \$7.8 million, excluding the proceeds, if any, from the exercise of the warrants.
+Based on an assumed combined public offering price of \$2.11 per share and related warrant (the last reported sale price of our common stock on The Nasdaq Capital Market on January 28, 2019), we estimate that the net proceeds from our sale of shares of our common stock and warrants in this offering will be approximately \$6.8 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares and warrants in full, we estimate that our net proceeds from this offering will be approximately \$7.8 million, excluding the proceeds, if any, from the exercise of the warrants.
 We currently expect to use the net proceeds from this offering for general corporate purposes and to fund ongoing operations and expansion of our business.

-For additional information please refer to the section entitled "Use of Proceeds" on page 34 of this prospectus.
+For additional information please refer to the section entitled "Use of Proceeds" on page 36 of this prospectus.